oaxiom/te_counter/README.md

 You can build custom gtfs with --gtf (see help below)

-Count BAM files like this:
+Count BAM files like this.
 Go to te_counter/test and you can execute the test scripts for various configurations:

 Paired-end bulk RNA-seq:
 ```